Chatbot Marketing: The 24/7 Marketing Strategy in 2022

 2. H&M

 H&M has also taken advantage of chatbots, launching its own bot on messaging app platform Kik in 2016.
-What sets H&M’s chatbot apart is the functionality of the bot, that acts as your personal assistant.
-The bot asks customers a series of questions about their style and suggests different outfit ideas.
+What sets H&M’s chatbot apart is the functionality of the bot, which acts as your personal assistant.
+The bot starts a conversation by asking customers a series of questions about their style and suggests different outfit ideas.
 Then, once a user finds their dream outfit, they can instantly add the entire look to their cart.

 3. Adobe